vyotsukura-gsa/srt-ui/README.md

 ## Getting Started
 ### Download SRT Source Code
 For both Mac and Ubuntu:
-* Navigate to the desired folder to clone the srt-ui project.
+* In the command line, navigate to the desired folder to clone the srt-ui project.
-* Then execute the following in the command line:
+* Then execute the following command:
 ```
 git clone https://github.com/GSA/srt-ui.git
 cd srt-ui